thaian229/ISD.ICT.20201-05/README.md

 # LAB 04 - Analysis Class Diagram
 ## Tasks
 At this point, our group decided to shift to MVC pattern.
-Hence, for this week, we've done:/ Re-design the interaction diagrams
+Hence, for this week, we've done:\
+Re-design the interaction diagrams\
-Draws analysis class diagram for each use-cases
+Draws analysis class diagram for each use-cases\
 Make the merged analysis class diagram.

 ## Contributions
 #### 1. Nguyen Thai An:
-Use case "Create EBR account" and "Setup Payment Method"/ Make the merged analysis class diagram.
+Use case "Create EBR account" and "Setup Payment Method"\
+Make the merged analysis class diagram.

 #### 2. Bui Tu Hoang